ssgeejr/Iapetus/README.md

 # Iapetus
-project that enables users to post and track their triathlon training records

 Mission statement: to create a project that enables users to post and track their triathlon training records on a single AWS EC2 instance using Docker with MySQL and Tomcat is a great idea.
 Below, I'll outline the project structure, key components, and steps to get started.

 **Project Overview**